Spin-adapted neural network backflow for symmetry-preserving simulations of strongly correlated electrons: Results

-While previous work \cite{li2025spin} introduced an exact analytic construction \eqref{eq: Theta-SAAM} for certain special classes of spin eigenfunctions, here we provide a more flexible and efficient numerical algorithm that works for more general spin eigenfunctions and allows truncation to reduce the number of terms.
-The key insight is to realize that Eq. \eqref{eq: Theta-SAAM} is nothing but the CANDECOMP/PARAFAC (CP) decomposition\cite{kolda2009CP} of a high-rank tensor.
-Therefore, for a given a specific spin wavefunction $\Theta$, we can use $\Theta_{\rm CP}$ of the following form
+The exact sum-of-products decomposition\cite{li2025spin} of a spin eigenfunction can become expensive as $N$ grows.
+We therefore formulate the decomposition \eqref{eq: Theta-SAAM} as a projected CANDECOMP/PARAFAC (CP) tensor compression problem\cite{kolda2009CP}.
+For a target spin function $\Theta$, we approximate it by

-where $C_r$ and $s^r_{mj}$ are fitting parameters, to approximate $\Theta$ to a sufficient accuracy.
-Ideally, one can use the following loss function as in the standard CP decomposition

-Unfortunately, this does not lead to a fast decay of error with respect to the number of terms $R$, see Fig. \ref{fig: CP}a.
+where $C_r$ and $s^r_{mj}$ are fitting parameters to approximate $\Theta$ to a sufficient accuracy.
+However, directly minimizing the loss $||\Theta-\Theta_{\rm CP}||^2$ as in standard CP decomposition does not lead to a fast decay of error with respect to the number of terms $R$, see Fig. \ref{fig: CP}a.

-Since the conservation of $S_z$ can be guaranteed during the sampling process in a VMC calculation, one only needs to fit the components where exactly $N_\alpha$ electrons are spin-up.
-Therefore, we can define a modified loss function as the distance between $\Theta$ and a projected $\Theta_{\rm CP}$
+Since the conservation of $S_z$ can be guaranteed during the sampling process in VMC, one only needs to fit the components where exactly $N_\alpha$ electrons are spin-up.
+We can therefore minimize

-where $\hat{P}_{S_z}$ is a projection operator, which projects a state to the subspace of a specific $S_z$.
-In this work, we focus on spin eigenfunction constructed by the genealogical coupling scheme\cite{pauncz1979spin}, where electrons are coupled one at a time.
-Such wavefunctions can be represented as a matrix product state (MPS), which greatly reduces the cost of evaluating \eqref{eq: loss-CP-main}.
-By minimizing Eq. \eqref{eq: loss-CP-main} using an adaptation of the alternating-least-square (ALS) algorithm used in the CP decomposition\cite{kolda2009CP} (see Supplemental Material for details), we can obtain the decomposed spin wavefunction for the SA-NNBF ansatz with a much smaller $R$.
+where $\hat{P}_{S_z}$ projects $\Theta_{\rm CP}$ to the target spin-projection sector.
+For all the calculations in this work, we use the simplest spin eigenfunction constructed by the genealogical coupling scheme\cite{pauncz1979spin}, where the first $(N/2+S)$ electrons raises the total spin while the rest lowers it, see inset in Fig. \ref{fig: CP}a.
+Such spin function can be represented as a matrix product state (MPS), which greatly reduces the cost of evaluating \eqref{eq: loss-CP-main}.
+The loss \eqref{eq: loss-CP-main} is optimized using an alternating least-squares procedure\cite{kolda2009CP} described in the Supplementary Information.